This guide explains how to utilize CertCapture. It is intended for advanced users.

 The exemption certificate will now be stored in aACE.
 It can be viewed and printed at any time by clicking the Paperclip () icon.

-To ensure that the CertCapture can contact the customer in the event that their certificate expires or is deemed invalid, make sure that there is a valid A/P email address associated with the Company record:
+To ensure that CertCapture can contact the customer in the event that their certificate expires or is deemed invalid, make sure that there is a valid A/P email address associated with the Company record:

 - Navigate to the record's Customer Details tab.